otrv4/otrv4/otrv4.md

 ### Validating a User Profile

-To validate a user profile, you must:
+To validate a user profile, you must (in this order):

 1. Verify that the user profile has not expired.
 2. Verify that the `Versions` field contains the character "4".